 “But you… are no swift-burning spark.
 You are a torch against the night – if you dare to let yourself burn.”

-When I finished An Ember in the Ashes I felt like no words could do that book justice, and now I’m sitting here in the same position.
-I cannot express what an emotional rollercoaster this book was or how completely amazing every single character’s story was!
-Aaaahhh I would not change a single thing.
+When I finished An Ember in the Ashes I had the hardest time conveying what an emotional rollercoaster that book was and now I’m sitting here in the same position.
+Every single character’s story was amazing!

-This story has a slightly different feel to it than the first book since it’s more spread out and there are more threats.
+This book has a slightly different feel to it than the first one since it’s more spread out and there are more threats.
 It feels somehow darker, yet more hopeful at the same time?
-And it’s SUCH an intense mess trying to figure out everyone’s motivations and loyalties.
+And it’s such an intense mess trying to figure out everyone’s motivations and loyalties.
 I won’t summarize the plot here because pretty much everything feels like a spoiler and if you read the first book you know where Elias & Laia are heading and what Helene needs to do.
 AND I JUST WANT EVERYONE TO BE HAPPY so of course it’s all sorts of drama.

-I like stories where characters are stuck with impossible choices or are in situations which lead them to do understandable things that I hate to see happen.
-This fails in the execution with some books and comes off as characters making idiotic choices instead, but Sabaa Tahir is brilliant.
-She wove everyone into the trickiest corners!!
+I like stories where characters are stuck with impossible choices or are in situations which lead them to do understandable things that I hate to see happen (instead of what feels like random idiotic choices).
+Sabaa Tahir is brilliant with how she wove everyone into the trickiest corners!

 I also liked that nothing felt forced or unnecessary for the plot & character development, which was really wonderful to see for a change.
 AND THAT PLOT TWIST — did not expect that.

-There were scenes that reminded me of Six of Crows, The Two Towers, and Game of Thrones, but even then the story had a completely original feel to it.
+There were scenes that reminded me of Six of Crows, The Two Towers, and Game of Thrones, but even then the story still had a completely original feel to it.
 Like I’m pretty sure Marcus is almost worse than Joffrey at times… ugh he was brilliantly vile.
-But the Warden and the Commandant were somehow even MORE evil.
+But the Warden and the Commandant are still winning at evil.

 Other random thoughts: